JakeClapper/Routing-Algorithm/README.md

 **Unit Tests**
 * Created Unit Tests that compared the output to the expected output.
 The test would pass if the addresses matched, otherwise it would fail.
 * Unit tests are essential because they ensure the quality of the software.
-Unit tests verify parts of the code to ensure that there are no regressions
+Unit tests verify parts of the code to ensure that there are no regressions.
-* when changes are made.
-Unit tests are also helpful for developement, because they can help identify problems that the developer testing did not reveal.
+* When changes are made, unit tests are also helpful for developement.
+Because they can help identify problems that the developer testing did not reveal.